-The BOSR agrees the RIF should align its meetings with the EIM Governing Body schedule.
+We agree the RIF should align its meetings with the EIM Governing Body schedule.
 Alignment of the RIF meetings are necessary to provide timely and relevant feedback to the EIM Governing Body.
-The BOSR came to a similar conclusion and aligned their meetings in advance of the EIM Governing Body meetings.
+The Body of State Regulators (BOSR) came to a similar conclusion and aligned their meetings in advance of the EIM Governing Body meetings.